 I then began prototyping in Axure.

 I decided to include a screenshot of my prototype in a presentation to some of the members of the management team that I had been asked to do.
 It was a bit of a gamble, but ultimately I got the support of management around proceeding with this project.
-I was then asked to work with Johnny Bojaca (Lead graphic designer).
-The menu then became an accordion style that could be condensed to just icons.
+I was then asked to work with Johnny Bojaca (Lead Graphic Designer).
+The menu then became an accordion style that could also be condensed to just icons.

 For user testing, I wanted to test the following: